PKuravskyi/PetJavaScriptCypress/README.md

-# PetJavaScriptCypress
+# PetTypeScriptCypress
-Pet repository for practicing testing with JavaScript and Cypress
+Pet repository for practicing testing with TypeScript and Cypress